These tips are things I did myself to work on my French when I was a student. I hope they can help you too ☺

 Talk to yourself!

-(Que tu sois dans la douche ou dans ta voiture, parle avec toi-même!)
+Whether you're in the shower, or in your car, talk to yourself!(Que tu sois dans la douche ou dans ta voiture, parle avec toi-même!)

 Tell yourself about your day, what you did yesterday and what you have planned for tomorrow.
 It's a great way to practice your verb tenses, to come up with new everyday vocabulary questions, and to practice fluidity in your speech.